midbus/pokeemerald-expansion/README.md

 A Discord-based ROM hacking community that has many members who hack using the disassembly and decompilation projects for Pokémon.
 Quite a few contributors to the original feature branches by DizzyEgg were members of ROM Hacking Hideout.
 You can call it RHH for short!

 [Click here to join the RHH Discord Server!](https://discord.gg/6CzjAG6GZk)

+## Why are you reading this?

+Cmon go to the link in the previous bit.
+It will literally get you to the thing you actually want.